Modifying gravity with the Aether: an alternative to Dark Matter: The Theory

-where \textbf{g} is the metric, $R$ the Ricci scalar of that metric, $S_M$ the matter action and $\cal{L}$ is constructed to by generally covariant and local. $S_M$ only couples to the metric, \textbf{g} and {\it not} to \textbf{A}.
+where $g_{\mu\nu}$ is the metric, $R$ the Ricci scalar of that metric, $S_M$ the matter action and $\cal{L}$ is constructed to by generally covariant and local. $S_M$ only couples to the metric, $g_{\mu\nu}$ and {\it not} to $A^{\mu}$.
 We shall use the metric signature (-,+,+,+) throughout.

-For most of this paper we will restrict ourselves consider a Lagrangian that only depends on covariant derivatives of $A$ and we will consider a \textbf{A} that is time-like.
+For most of this paper we will restrict ourselves consider a Lagrangian that only depends on covariant derivatives of $A^{\mu}$ and we will consider a that is time-like and of unit-norm.
 Such a theory can be written in the form

-where $c_i$ are dimensionless constants and $M$ has the dimension of mass. $\lambda$ is a non-dynamical Lagrange-multiplier field with dimensions of mass-squared.
-Note that it is possible to construct a more complicated ${\cal K}$ by including different powers in \textbf{A} and its derivatives.
-Indeed it is possible to show that Bekenstein's theory of modified gravity \cite{Bekenstein2004} is formally equivalent to a theory with such an extended ${\cal K}$ (though with a more exotic method of achieving a non-vanishing vacuum-expectation value for \textbf{A}).
+where $c_i$ are dimensionless constants and $M$ has the dimension of mass.
+Note that it is possible to construct a more complicated ${\cal K}$ by including different powers in $A^{\mu}$ and its derivatives.
+Indeed it is possible to show that Bekenstein's theory of modified gravity \cite{Bekenstein2004} is formally equivalent to a theory with such an extended ${\cal K}$ (though with a more exotic method of achieving a non-vanishing vacuum-expectation value for $A^{\mu}$).
 We allow for these different possibilities by deriving a general form for the field equations below.
 We will comment on these models in the discussion.

 The gravitational field equations for this theory, obtained by varying $g^{\alpha\beta}$ (see \cite{CL} but also \cite{HEHL}) are

 where the stress-energy tensor for the vector field is given by

 Brackets around indices denote symmetrization and $Y_{\alpha\beta}$ is the functional derivative